Automate Flash Cards Creation for Language Learning with Python

 In my quest for Chinese fluency, flashcards have been my best ally in improving my reading and pronunciation.

-In this article, I will share my experience using Data Analytics tools with Python to automate the process of flash card creation to support my learning process.
+In this article, I will share my experience using Python to automate flashcard creation to support my learning journey.

 Context

-I am a French guy who moved to China to study engineering for a two-year double degree program.
+I am a French guy who moved to China to study engineering in a two-year double-degree program.

 前车之鉴:lessons drawn from others’ mistakes